mutanabbi/chewy/README.md

 Chewy is a CMake Helpers Easy Way sYnchronizer
 Chewy was deigned as a part of C++/Python projects' CMake-based build system manager.
-It allows to check versions of cmake-helpers and to keep their freshness by synchronizing with a central repository, so you always have last versions of them in all of your projects.
+It allows to check versions of CMake modules and to keep their freshness by synchronizing with a central repository, so you always have last versions of them in all of your projects.